(021) 427 1971

 We recommend that patients check with their insurance company before admission to the hospital to ensure they are adequately covered for their treatment.
 Please inform the Bed Management Unit with any issues +353 (0)21 493 5292.

-All patients booked privately from the consultants private rooms must be admitted as private patients on the day of admission.
-Patients who don't have money to pay for the visit or have a bad credit history may apply for medical loans for bad credit here.
+All patients booked privately from the consultant’s private rooms for any elective admission must be admitted as private patients on the day of admission.

 It is important to note that patients are responsible for the payment of hospital charges in the event of the failure of their insurance company to pay in full or part.